vfryer/ExAC_variant_checker/README.md

 # ExAC_variant_checker
-# This repo holds two scripts for parsing HGVS coding DNA nomeclature and another for retriecing genomic co-ordiantes and ExAC details for any varinats found in ExAC
+This repository holds two scripts, one for parsing HGVS coding DNA nomeclature and another for retrieving genomic co-ordiantes and ExAC details for any varinats found in ExAC